vistadataproject/documents/README.md

 The VISTA Data Project is a new data-centric approach to VISTA interfacing and master data management.
 This is in contrast to the current code-centric approach to interfacing with VISTA's data which relies on a byzantine array of thousands hard-coded MUMPS RPC interfaces that have accumulated over three decades, few of which are vaidated, documented, understood, or maintained.

+VISTA's data model - the roadmap to all of VA's institutional and clinical know-how and data - has evolved organically over the past 35 years, but has not been surfaced or leveraged in computable form.
+Now, for the first time, this data model will be comprehensively exposed and leveraged as the single, unifirm, logical interface to all VISTA data for external interfacing.

 A comparison of the current MUMPS RPC-based approach to interfacing to VISTA summarizes the difference between hard-coded MUMPS RPC-based interfacing to that of a single, modern, data-centric, model-driven approach: